bghira/SimpleTuner/OPTIONS.md

                         Currently, cache is not stored in the dataset itself but rather, locally.
 This may change in a future release.
+  --override_dataset_config
+                        When provided, the dataset's config will not be checked against the live backend config.
+This is useful if you want to simply update the behaviour of an existing dataset, but the recommendation is to not change the dataset configuration after caching has begun, as most options cannot be changed without unexpected behaviour later on.
+Additionally, it
+                        prevents accidentally loading an SDXL configuration on a SD 2.x model and vice versa.
   --cache_dir_text CACHE_DIR_TEXT
                         This is the path to a local directory that will contain your text embed cache.